Create an extension with basic operators

 Next, lets add an operator with different outputs.

-To add multiple outputs for an operator, you can use tuple to combine them.
+To add multiple output for an operator, you can use tuple

 def multiple_output(data: DataFrame) -> tuple[DataFrame, DataFrame]: